kentik/github-workflows/docs/pipelines/guides/ktools-on-github-multi.md

 ### Deploying Manually

-You might also want to deploy manually, maybe you use the commit message to deploy the first service and now want to deploy the next one.
+You might also want to deploy manually, to deploy to other environments, or a different service.

 The [next guide](ktools-deploy-manual.md) explains how you can do it.